GKopanidis/ci-pp2-typing-test/README.md

 ### User Stories

-As a site visitor I want to:
+As a site visitor I want:

 * Various Difficulty Levels: The test should offer various difficulty levels (e.g., easy, medium, hard), based on the length and complexity of the texts.
 * Timed Tests: Each test should be timed to measure speed.